 '

-' whether or not it contains a Carriage Return (0x0D).
+' whether or not it contains a Carriage Return (0x0D) or

 '